My Child’s First Real Injury: The Conclusion

-Many of you are aware of my disastrous trip to SeaWorld with my then 16 month old daughter, when my she sustained her first serious injury.
+Many of you are aware of my disastrous trip to SeaWorld with my then 16 month old daughter, and her sister, 4 months gestation.

 In part two, I left you with the news that my daughter, my pumpkin, the apple of my eye, needed to have one of her front teeth removed and this was the look we were expecting:

 I thought it was time for an update, two months on from the surgery.

 Crying a river

 “I cried for days.
 The Husband has been a great sport, he’s been holding down the emotional fort whilst I’ve been wallowing in my own misery.”

 I cried all the way up until one evening during dinner, while my tears were pooling in my food, the Husband threw his head back to the ceiling and said “Are we still crying about this tooth?
 It could be so much worse!
 This tooth is a problem and we can solve it, easily.
 We are solving a problem.
 It’s awesome that we can even do that!”

 And that’s when I stopped crying about it.
 Because he was absolutely right.